Best Cryptocurrency Mining GPUs

-Mining cryptocurrencies can turn out to be an interesting venture with good GPU and ASICs to mine with.
+Mining cryptocurrencies can turn out to be an interesting venture with a good GPU and/or ASICs to mine with.

-Most cryptocurrencies can be mined with GPU power but Bitcoin requires ASIC miners that are developed with Bitcoin mining in mind, and which offer much better hash rates for Bitcoin mining than does any GPU.
+Most cryptocurrencies can be mined with GPU power but Bitcoin now requires the usage of ASIC miners that are developed with Bitcoin mining in mind, and which offer much better hash rates for Bitcoin mining than does any GPU.
 For instance, a single ASIC miner that goes for about $200 works much better than high-end GPU such as NVIDIA GTX 1080TI that cost three times more.

 Mining GPUs are selected based on budget and mining efficiency.
 You need to also look at the power efficiency against returns to see if you will get any profits at the end of the day.